Tutorial

 Even though the format supports both storing arrays of maps and nested maps, I suggest making it simple and just use an unnested single map.

-The use case I am going for is have some sort of user-entered product attributes that I later can search and filter on.
+The use case I am going for is to have some sort of user-entered product attributes that I later can search and filter on.

 STEP 1 - GENERATE MIGRATIONS